What is CBAM: The EU importers's guide to the Carbon Border Adjustment Mechanism

 1 Oct 2023 – 31 Dec 2025: Transitional phase

-• What’s required: Importers must submit quarterly reports on the type and quantity of imported goods, embedded emissions, country of origin, and any carbon price already paid abroad.
+• What was required: Importers must submit quarterly reports on the type and quantity of imported goods, embedded emissions, country of origin, and any carbon price already paid abroad.

 • No certificates or payments required yet.